jackcenatempo/personal-site/src/data/about.md

 ## What am I up to?
 I'm a first-year PhD student in Economics at Columbia University.
-Currently, I'm learning as much macro/microeconomic theory, econometrics, and mathematics as possible.
+Currently, I'm learning as much macro/microeconomic theory, econometrics, and mathematics as I possibly can.

 <br>